Montezuma County, Colorado: Politics

 In its early history Montezuma County favored the Democratic Party.
 It was one of the few counties in the West to be won by Alton B. Parker in 1904, and along with neighboring La Plata County was one of only two Colorado counties to give a plurality to John W. Davis in the three-way 1924 election.
 However, since the 1940s Montezuma has been a strongly Republican county: no Democrat since 1968 has won over forty percent of the county's vote in a Presidential election.
-Recently (July 28, 2020), the county government has openly endorsed viewpoints described as far-right by posting web links under a "News" banner on the official county web page.
-These links have since been removed after community members objected to partisan positions on the county website.

 In gubernatorial elections, Montezuma County is also Republican-leaning: in 2010 it was along with neighboring Dolores County one of only two counties to give a plurality to Dan Maes.
 The last Democratic gubernatorial nominee to win Montezuma County was Roy Romer in 1990 when he carried all but four counties statewide.
-The last Democratic senatorial candidate to carry Montezuma County was Ben “Nighthorse” Campbell – later to switch to the Republican Party – in 1992.
+The last Democratic senatorial candidate to carry Montezuma County was Ben Nighthorse Campbell – later to switch to the Republican Party – in 1992.

 Montezuma County is split between two house districts for the Colorado House of Representatives, House District 58 & House District 59.
 Prior to the redistricting, which took effect in the November 2022 election, Montezuma County was solely in House District 58.